 For example, analyzing the data might show that a particular demographic is more susceptible to a particular illness.
 To avoid these claims, you can make an informed business decision to intervene before the claim comes to fruition, as intervention often costs less than paying out a number of claims.
 Analytics can also improve underwriting and fraud detection, again improving the bottom line for the insurer.

 Artificial Intelligence (AI) is also being applied to improve the consumer experience.
 AI learns from the data it is fed, so the more data the AI is fed, the better it will perform.
-Chatbots, which are commonly used on websites, are powered through AI.
+Chatbots, which are commonly used on websites, are powered by AI.
 Consumers can ask questions through the text window, and the chatbot can help to answer the query.

 According to a recent survey, less than 50% of millennial policyholders are satisfied with the key drivers of customer engagement.
 As the millennial demographic continues to expand, now is the time for insurers to consider adopting appropriate technology to meet the demands of this demographic.